 Mission Cancer and Europe’s Beating Cancer Plan

 Cancer is one of the leading causes of death worldwide.
-According to the World Health Organisation, cancer was responsible for 1 in 6 deaths in 2020.
+According to the World Health Organisation, cancer was responsible for .
 If no action is taken, the number of people newly diagnosed with cancer every year in Europe will rise from currently 3.5 million to 4.3 million by 2035.
 This puts a tremendous burden on patients, their social environments, and the public health system.
 Mission Cancer, therefore, has four research objectives: cancer prevention, early detection, diagnosis with treatment and improving the quality of life for patients and their families.
 The European Commission further seeks to facilitate equal access to cancer prevention and care, and to support medical caretakers through an inter-speciality training programme.
 In total, €4 billion of funding will be dedicated to Europe’s Beating Cancer Plan, including €1.25 billion from the future EU4Health programme.
 The European Union seeks to be at the forefront of funding research and innovation on cancer.

 MSCA-funded cancer research